 Kingswinford Tithe Agreement.
 A study of the Kingswinford Tithe Agreement of 1839.
 (October 14th 2020)

 Kingswinford parish – associations with slavery.
 A brief investigation of the tenuous links between the commercial activity of the parish and slave-owning organisations in the 18th and 19th centuries.
 (July 11th 2020)

-Chapter 9 of Kingswinford Manor and Parish (KMAP).
+In Chapter 9 of Kingswinford Manor and Parish (KMAP) I briefly describe the activities of PC Samuel Hicklin in the Pensnett area.
 His name cropped up regularly in the newspapers of the period, mainly in the context of bringing those accused of being drunk and disorderly to court, but also occasionally for more substantial misdemeanors.
 At that time, I did a quick check on the rest of his career through various web sites, and it was clear that after he left Pensnett, he rose through the police force to a high level in the Staffordshire Constabulary.
 I remarked in KMAP that his story remained to be told.
 These three linked blog posts are an attempt to do just that.
 I hope readers find it an interesting story.
 In some ways it tells a very mundane story of police life in the late nineteenth and early twentieth centuries, which is nonetheless punctuated by major incidents and cases that would be worthy of a crime novelist.
 A video presentation based on these posts is included below.